-Falling three methods patterns is a continuation pattern.
-In fact, the stock is already in a strong downtrend when this pattern forms.
+Falling three methods patterns are five candlestick patterns found on stock charts.
+It is a bearish continuation pattern.
+The stock is already in a strong downtrend when this pattern forms.
 At the completion of the pattern price should continue downwards.

 Falling three methods patterns are made up of five candlesticks.
 This pattern is a little bit of a bigger pattern in the small candlesticks patterns.